-- Each Incentive Option entitles the holder to the right to subscribe for one Share upon the exercise of each Incentive Option; - The Incentive Options granted as share-based payments at the end of the financial year have the following exercise prices and expiry dates: - 2,900,000 Incentive Options expiring exercisable at \$0.35 on or before 31 December 2022; and - 3,700,000 Incentive Options expiring exercisable at \$0.40 on or before 31 December 2023. - The Incentive Options are exercisable at any time prior to the Expiry Date, subject to vesting conditions being satisfied (if applicable); - Shares issued on exercise of the Incentive Options rank equally with the then Shares of the Company; - Application will be made by the Company to ASX for official quotation of the Shares issued upon the exercise of the Incentive Options; - If there is any reconstruction of the issued share capital of the Company, the rights of the Incentive Option holders may be varied to comply with the ASX Listing Rules which apply to the reconstruction at the time of the reconstruction; and - No application for quotation of the Incentive Options will be made by the Company.
+- Each Incentive Option entitles the holder to the right to subscribe for one Share upon the exercise of each Incentive Option; - The Incentive Options granted as share-based payments at the end of the financial year have the following exercise prices and expiry dates: - 2,000,000 Incentive Options exercisable at \$0.40 each on or before 31 December 2025; and - 7,600,000 Incentive Options exercisable at \$0.65 each on or before 30 June 2026 (vesting upon the award of the Construction Authorisation (NSC II) by MITECO at the Salamanca Project). - The Incentive Options are exercisable at any time prior to the expiry date, subject to vesting conditions being satisfied (if applicable); - Shares issued on exercise of the Incentive Options rank equally with the then Shares of the Company; - Application will be made by the Company to ASX for official quotation of the Shares issued upon the exercise of the Incentive Options; - If there is any reconstruction of the issued share capital of the Company, the rights of the Incentive Option holders may be varied to comply with the ASX Listing Rules which apply to the reconstruction at the time of the reconstruction; and - No application for quotation of the Incentive Options will be made by the Company.